jacopotagliabue/clothes-in-space/README.md

 Once you have the two databases up and running, fill the variables in the notebook to let the Python clients successfully connect.

+#### Docker support
+Thanks to Luca Bigon, we now have docker-compose support.
+To run it with Docker:

+1. `docker-compose build` to build the Jupyter container;
+2. `docker-compose up --force-recreate` to start the stack (Jupyter, Redis and ElasticSearch); a link (e.g. `http://127.0.0.1`) with a temporary token will be printed in the cli;
+3. `docker-compose down` to shut down all the containers.

 #### Data
 There are two main embedding examples in the code, word embeddings and product embeddings: